 Viewing and using EXIF data

-Almost all digital cameras save JPEG files with EXIF (Exchangeable Image File) data.
+Almost all digital cameras and smartphones save photos with EXIF (Exchangeable Image File) data.
 Camera settings and scene information are recorded by the camera into the image file.
 Examples of stored information are shutter speed, date and time a photo was taken, focal length, exposure compensation, metering pattern and if a flash was used.

 Many camera owners study EXIF to compare successful photos to those that are not.
 Data provides insight about how camera settings affect photo characteristics such as exposure, depth-of-field and subject movement.